-Klingenthal, a centre of music, is a little town in the Saxon Vogtland area, with a direct border to Bohemia.
-As early as in the middle of the 17th century, instrument makers settled down here, violin makers who came over from Bohemia.
-Later on, also woodwinds and brasswinds were made here.
-In the 19th century, mouth organ making started its way to town and soon dominated the townscape with a multitude of workshops.
-So big was the boom that as early as around 1840, Klingenthal had become Germany’s largest centre for the manufacture of mouth organs.
+Klingenthal, a centre of music, is a small town in the Saxon Vogtland region, directly bordering on Bohemia.
+As early as the middle of the 17th century, instrument makers settled down here, starting with violin makers from Bohemia.
+Later, woodwinds and brasswinds were also made here.
+In the 19th century, mouth organ making came to town and soon dominated the townscape with a multitude of workshops.
+By the year 1840 or thereabouts, this boom had turned Klingenthal into Germany’s largest centre for the manufacture of mouth organs.

-Accordion production started, when, in 1852, Adolph Herold brought the accordion along from Magdeburg.
-The mouth organ being an instrument very similar to the accordion as simple as it was then, it was easy to be reproduced.
-Subsequently, well-known brands such as Barcarole, Contasina, Firotti, Horch, Royal Standard were created, and accordion making became a senior industrial branch in the so-called musical corner of the Vogtland area.
-Numerous patented inventions are still testimony to the creativity and imagination of the engineers and accordion makers of that time.
+Accordion production started in 1852, when Adolph Herold brought the accordion along from Magdeburg.
+At that time the accordion was a much simpler instrument, very similar to the mouth organ, and so it was easily reproduced.
+The ensuing years saw the creation of well-known brands such as Barcarole, Contasina, Firotti, Horch and Royal Standard, as well as the establishment of accordion making as a senior branch of industry in the so-called musical corner of the Vogtland region.
+Numerous patented inventions stand as a testament to the creativity and imagination of the engineers and accordion makers of that time.

 In 1948, several factories were merged into a nationally owned enterprise, VEB Klingenthaler Harmonikawerke, while other factories of the region united to form handicraft cooperatives or partly fell under state control.
 Finally, in 1973, all remaining factories and workshops were incorporated into VEB Klingenthaler Harmonikawerke, creating a merged workforce of over 3500.